ACTIVITIES & LESSONS

 Summer learning activities for elementary and middle school students

-Learning doesn't have to stop just because it's summer break!
+Summer break opens up all kinds of exciting opportunities to keep learning and discovering.
 We've compiled fun summer learning activities for elementary and middle school students that can be done in and out of school.
 The activities span writing, reading, math, and more subjects.

 New products are often inspired by problems in need of solutions.
 This summer project for middle school students challenges them to come up with an invention that solves a summer-related problem.
 The invention could be completely new or improve an existing product.
 They might start by brainstorming a list of summer annoyances.
 Mosquito bites are pretty annoying.
 Maybe bug-repellant clothing will do the trick.
 Summer can be fun-filled, but there are always some boring days, too.
 A new game could liven things up.
 Once students have their idea for an invention, ask them to create a prototype for it, along with a short description of how the invention works and the materials needed to build it.